kylebrussell/fed-policy-cli/README.md

 This command fetches and processes data for all indicators listed in `src/constants.ts`.

-### 2. Analyze Scenarios
+### 2. Basic Analysis

 Find historical analogues by defining a weighted basket of indicators.
-The analysis always compares against the most recent data for the specified number of months.
+The analysis compares against the most recent data.

 **Example:** Find the top 5 historical periods that look most like the last 18 months, with a 60% weight on inflation and 40% on the yield curve.